awangdev/leet-code/KnowledgeHash.md

 - Algorithm: How do we solve the problem.
 - communication: think, and communicate ideas
 - : colon | ; semicolon | ! exclamation mark | { curly bracket } | [ square bracket] | ( parentheses )
+- 写思路, 写skeleton guide (even on the side), 然后再开始coding

 ## Edge case
 - consider edge case